eugenia1984/swift/100_days_of_swiftUI/day03.md

 let people = Set(["Denzel Washington", "Tom Cruise", "Nicolas Cage", "Samuel L Jackson"])
 ```

-Notice how that actually creates an array first, then puts that array into the set?
+Notice how that actually **creates an array first, then puts that array into the set**?
 That’s intentional, and it’s the standard way of creating a set from fixed data.
-Remember, the set will automatically remove any duplicate values, and it won’t remember the exact order that was used in the array.
+Remember, **the set will automatically remove any duplicate values, and it won’t remember the exact order that was used in the array**.

 If you’re curious how the set has ordered the data, just try printing it out: